sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 **mv**
 Move a file to a new location e.g. into a subfolder
 `$ mv myFile.txt /myFolder/myFile.txt`
-Can also be used for renaming e.g. changing the extension of a file `$ mv myFile.txt bob.pdf'
+Can also be used for renaming e.g. changing the extension of a file
+`$ mv myFile.txt bob.pdf`

 **cp**
 Copy a file e.g. to duplicate a file before editing
 `$ cp myFirstFile.txt mySecondFile.txt`

 **rm**
 Remove individual files by name
 `$ rm annoyingFile.txt`
 Use -R to remove a whole folder and its contents (recursively) e.g
 `$ rm -R annoyingFolder`

 **touch**
 Creates a new empty file with the given name e.g.
 `$ touch readme.txt`

 ### Communicating with the Beaglebone